-The Respondent and his wife, who was also a registered salesperson, worked as a team to close property transactions.
+The Respondent and her husband, who was also a registered salesperson, worked as a team to close property transactions.

-One of their clients (the "Client") had engaged the Respondent to help her buy a condominium unit (the "Property") from the developer.
+One of their clients (the "Client") had engaged the Respondent's husband to help her buy a condominium unit (the "Property") from the developer.
 The Option to Purchase of the Property was signed on 29 July 2010 and the Sale and Purchase Agreement was signed on 23 August 2010.

 After collecting the keys to the Property sometime in early May 2011, the Client felt that the Property was too small and its location inconvenient.
-The Client therefore engaged the Respondent and his wife to help her sell the Property and also to lease the Property while searching for a purchaser.
-Thereafter, the Respondent and his wife worked together to look for a purchaser and a tenant for the Property as salespersons representing the Client.
+The Client therefore engaged the Respondent and her husband to help her sell the Property and also to lease the Property while searching for a purchaser.
+Thereafter, the Respondent and her husband worked together to look for a purchaser and a tenant for the Property as salespersons representing the Client.

-On or around 13 May 2011, the Client met up with the Respondent and his wife.
-Upon the request of the Respondent and his wife, the Client signed an Exclusive Estate Agency Agreement ("EEAA") for the Lease of Residential Property and an EEAA for the Sale of Residential Property in relation to the Client's engagement of the Respondent and his wife as her salespersons.
+On or around 13 May 2011, the Client met up with the Respondent and her husband.
+Upon the request of the Respondent and her husband, the Client signed an Exclusive Estate Agency Agreement ("EEAA") for the Lease of Residential Property and an EEAA for the Sale of Residential Property in relation to the Client's engagement of the Respondent and her husband as her salespersons.
 Both EEAAs were dated 13 May 2011.
 Clause 6(a) of the EEAA for the Sale of Residential Property provided that commission would only be payable to the relevant estate agent at the time of the completion of the property transaction.

-Sometime in June 2011, the eventual buyer of the Property (the "Buyer") saw the advertisement for the sale of the Property put up by the Respondent and his wife.
-She contacted the Respondent and his wife and a meeting to view the Property was arranged for 17 June 2011.
-Both the Respondent and his wife attended the viewing on 17 June 2011 and showed the Buyer around the Property.
+Sometime in June 2011, the eventual buyer of the Property (the "Buyer") saw the advertisement for the sale of the Property put up by the Respondent and her husband.
+She contacted the Respondent and her husband and a meeting to view the Property was arranged for 17 June 2011.
+Both the Respondent and her husband attended the viewing on 17 June 2011 and showed the Buyer around the Property.

-Shortly after the viewing, the Respondent and his wife spoke to the Client and asked the latter about the selling price of the Property.
-The Respondent and his wife subsequently told the Buyer that the Client was willing to sell the Property for \$1.1 million.
-The Buyer was agreeable to pay this price for the Property and made arrangements with the Respondent and his wife to meet the next day to sign the necessary documents.
+Shortly after the viewing, the Respondent and her husband spoke to the Client and asked the latter about the selling price of the Property.
+The Respondent and her husband subsequently told the Buyer that the Client was willing to sell the Property for \$1.1 million.
+The Buyer was agreeable to pay this price for the Property and made arrangements with the Respondent and her husband to meet the next day to sign the necessary documents.